WilliamQLiu/data-onboarding/R_basics.md

 *  Like _ANOVA_, do a _post hoc test_ on the _main effects_(e.g. _SSa_, _SSb_) in order to see where the differences between groups are.
 If you want to see the _interaction effect_ (e.g. _SSa*b_) then look at _contrasts_.

-## Repeated-Measures Designs ANOVA (aka Within-Subjects ANOVA, ANOVA for correlated samples, GLM 4)
+## Repeated-Measures Designs ANOVA (aka Within Groups, Within-Subjects ANOVA, ANOVA for correlated samples, GLM 4)
 _Repeated measures_ is when the same entities participate in all conditions of the experiment.
 A _Repeated-Measures ANOVA_ is like a regular _ANOVA_, but it violates the assumption that scores in different conditions are independent (scores are likely to be related because they're from the same people), which will cause the _F-test_ to lack accuracy.
 *  Since the _F-test_ lacks accuracy, we have to make a different assumption called the __assumption of sphericity (aka circularity)__, which is an assumption about the structure of the covariance matrix; we assume the relationship between pairs of experimental conditions is similar (More precisely, the variances of the differences between treatment levels is about the same).
 That means we calculate the differences between pairs of scores for all combinations of the treatment level.
 We then calculate the variance of these differences.
 As such, _sphericity_ is only an issue with three or more variables.
 *  __compound symmetry__ is a stricter requirement than sphericity (if this is met, so is _sphericity_; if this is not met, you still need to check for _sphericity_).
 This requirement is true when both the variances across conditions are equal (same as the _homogeneity of variance assumption_ in _between-group designs_) and the covariances between pairs of conditions are equal.